A thinking companion to the PMA Blueprint — looking at the years to 2050.

 None of this kills the museum.
 But it changes what only a museum can still do.

 The field is still recovering from the pandemic.
-Attendance, staffing, and philanthropy have not fully returned.
 The role keeps expanding while the resources do not.

 Less sealed building.
 More porous cultural campus.